mxhulab/pySymStat/README.md

 # **pySymStat Overivew**

-pySymStat is a Python program package designed for averaging orientations (both spatial rotations and projection directions) with molecular symmetry.
+pySymStat is a Python software package designed to average orientations, including both spatial rotations and projection directions, while accounting for molecular symmetry.

 # Publications